-My genre tastes are broad: fantasy, science fiction, thrillers, YA, and children’s books fill my shelves alongside historical fiction, literary fiction, and creative nonfiction.
-Some of my favorite novels include The Last Unicorn by Peter S. Beagle, The Things They Carried by Tim O’Brien, Night Watch by Terry Pratchett, Ella Enchanted by Gail Carson Levine, and Embassytown by China Miéville (and what the heck—you can’t go wrong with Pride and Prejudice).
-Stylistically, I enjoy evocative writing that remains tight, with each word pulling its weight (Beagle is a particularly good example).
+Looseleaf’s genre tastes are broad: fantasy, science fiction, thrillers, YA, and children’s books fill Kristy’s shelves alongside historical fiction, literary fiction, and creative nonfiction.
+Some favorite novels include The Last Unicorn by Peter S. Beagle, The Things They Carried by Tim O’Brien, Night Watch by Terry Pratchett, Ella Enchanted by Gail Carson Levine, and Embassytown by China Miéville (and what the heck—you can’t go wrong with Pride and Prejudice).
+Stylistically, Kristy enjoys evocative writing that remains tight, with each word pulling its weight (Beagle is a particularly good example).

-I am a bad fit for books that hinge on explicit sex scenes—your characters can have all the sex you want them to, but I prefer not to follow them into the bedroom.
+We are a bad fit for books that hinge on explicit sex scenes—your characters can have all the sex you want them to, but we prefer not to follow them into the bedroom.

-If you want an editor who is personal, professional, and dedicated to well-crafted writing, drop me a line.
-If you’re ready to take your manuscript to the next level, to get honest advice about your craft, and to work hard to revise your manuscript, ask me for a sample edit.
+We focus on helping storytellers get their work reader ready, whether through editing or book design.
+If you want an editor who is personal, professional, and dedicated to well-crafted writing, drop us a line.
+If you’re ready to take your manuscript to the next level, to get honest advice about your craft, and to work hard to revise your manuscript, ask us about a sample edit.